authts/sample-keycloak-react-oidc-context/README.md

 ## Setup

-In one terminal, run the Postgres database, Keycloak server, and Mailhog via Docker Compose.
+In one terminal, run the Postgres database, Keycloak server, Mailhog server, and Express API via Docker Compose.

 In another terminal, run the React app.